Sport in Madrid: Football

 Rayo Vallecano are the third most important football team of the city, based in the Vallecas neighborhood.
 They currently compete in La Liga, having secured promotion in 2021.
-The club's fans tend to be very left-wing and are known as Bucaneers.
+The club's fans tend to be very left-wing and are known as Buccaneers.

 Madrid hosted five European Cup/Champions League finals, four at the Santiago Bernabéu, and the 2019 final at the Metropolitano.
-The Bernabéu also hosted the Euro 1964 Final (which Spain won) and 1982 FIFA World Cup Final.
+The Bernabéu also hosted the Euro 1964 Final (which Spain won) and 1982 FIFA World Cup final.

 Basketball

 Real Madrid Baloncesto, founded in 1931, compete in Liga ACB and play their home games at the Palacio de Deportes (WiZink Center).
 Real Madrid's basketball section, similarly to its football team, is the most successful team in Europe, with a record 10 EuroLeague titles.
 Domestically, they have clinched a record 36 league titles and a record 28 Copa del Reys.

 Club Baloncesto Estudiantes, founded in 1948, compete in LEB Oro and also play their home games at the Palacio de Deportes (WiZink Center).
 Until 2021, Estudiantes was one of only three teams that have never been relegated from Spain's top division.
 Historically, its achievements include three cup titles and four league runners-up placements.

 Madrid has hosted six European Cup/EuroLeague finals, the last two at the Palacio de Deportes.
 The city also hosted the final matches for the 1986 and 2014 FIBA World Cups, and the EuroBasket 2007 final (all held at the Palacio de Deportes).